WR-Shashank/WR-Shashank/README.md

 👋 Hi there, I’m Shashank!

 	•	👀 Interests: I’m passionate about AI, web development.
-	•	🌱 Currently Learning: I’m diving deep into Python for data science,c++ for dsa.
+	•	🌱 Currently Learning: I’m diving deep into Python ,,c++ for dsa.
 	•	💞️ Open to Collaborate: I’d love to work on projects involving AI-driven applications, open-source contributions.
 	•	📫 How to Reach Me: Feel free to connect with me via mail->shashankiiitb@gmail.com.
 	•	😄 Pronouns: He/Him/His, They/Them/Theirs, etc.